Barbrousse/Baggy-Dark/README.md

 Baggy-Dark
 ==========

-This is just a reworking of the theme Baggy for [wallabag](https://github.com/wallabag/wallabag) create by [Thomas Lebeau](http://thomaslebeau.fr/).
+This is just a reworking of the theme "Baggy" for [wallabag](https://github.com/wallabag/wallabag) made by [Thomas Lebeau](http://thomaslebeau.fr/).
-I just switch the colors, now the background is dark.
+I switched the colors, the background is now dark.
 For me it's more convenient to read white text on dark background.